Reporting settings in Kibana

 An array of hosts that should not go through the proxy server and should use a direct connection instead.
 Examples of valid entries are "elastic.co", "*.elastic.co", ".elastic.co", ".elastic.co:5601".

-If the Chromium browser is asked to send a request that violates the network policy, Reporting stops processing the page before the request goes out, and the report is marked as a failure.
+If the headless Chromium browser is asked to send a request that violates the network policy, it will stop processing the page before the request goes out, and the report is marked as a failure.
 Additional information about the event is in the Kibana server logs.

 Kibana installations are not designed to be publicly accessible over the internet.
 The Reporting network policy and other capabilities of the Elastic Stack security features do not change this condition.